How Much Does A Satellite Dish Installation Cost?

 6) How Many Cables Need To Be Connected

 Aside from the LNB upgrade which may be required to allow you to connect more cables to your satellite dish, the amount of cables that are to be installed from the satellite dish will also affect your satellite dish installation quotes, for example cables installed to multiple rooms and twin cables installed for recordable satellite boxes.
 As installing a twin cable to one room is not much more work than installing one cable to one room, we charge an extra £10 on a standard satellite dish installation for a twin satellite cable.
 This is just to cover the difference in cost for the cable and extra F connectors which will be required.
+Read this blog for more information on how many cables you can connect to one satellite dish.

 7) Subsidised Price Or Not?